 Pathogen and antimicrobial susceptibility data reported to NHSN are provided by the facility's designated clinical microbiology laboratory.
 Laboratories are expected to use Clinical and Laboratory Standards Institute standards for antimicrobial susceptibility testing.
-Susceptibility results for each pathogen were reported using the category interpretations "susceptible" (S), "intermediate" (I), "resistant" (R), "susceptible-dose dependent" (S-DD, treated as I), "non-susceptible" (NS) or "not tested".
+Susceptibility results for each pathogen were reported using the category interpretations "susceptible" (S), "intermediate" (I), "resistant" (R), "susceptible-dose dependent" (S-DD, treated as I), "non-susceptible" (NS), or "not tested".
 Up to three unique pathogens can be reported per CLABSI or CAUTI event; however, SSIs can be reported to NHSN without a pathogen.
 Any SSI without an associated pathogen is not included in the AR HAI dataset.

 For all pathogens included in the AR HAI dataset, there was a select group of antimicrobials for which susceptibility test results were required for NHSN reporting; these pathogen-antimicrobial combinations were then used to define select phenotypes.
 Because laboratories may test different antimicrobial agents within a class, for some phenotypes, resistance was defined using data from at least one of several agents within the same antimicrobial class.
 The AR HAI dataset includes 29 antimicrobial resistant phenotypes of epidemiologic importance.
-Please refer to the Phenotype Definitions document for a definition of each phenotype.
+Please refer to the "Phenotype Definitions" document on the "About the Data" page of the Patient Safety Portal for definitions of each phenotype.

-Summary Measure of Antibiotic Resistance
+Summary Measure of Antimicrobial Resistance

-For each available strata (e.g., HAI type, time period, age group, facility type), a pooled mean percent resistant (%R) was calculated for each pathogen-antimicrobial agent combination by pooling data from all NHSN hospitals for the specified time period.
-This proportion (%R) is calculated as the sum of pathogens that tested resistant ("number resistant"), divided by the sum of pathogens tested for susceptibility ("number tested"), multiplied by 100.
-For some phenotypes, isolates that tested "intermediate" are included in the numerator of the %R. Please refer to the Phenotype Definitions document for a definition of each phenotype.
-The pooled mean percent resistant was not calculated for any pathogenantimicrobial agent combination for which less than 20 isolates were tested.
+For each available stratum (e.g., HAI type, year, age group, facility type, etc.), a pooled mean percent resistant (%R) was calculated for each pathogen-antimicrobial agent combination by pooling data from all NHSN hospitals for the specified year.
+This percentage (%R) is calculated as the sum of pathogens that tested resistant ("number resistant"), divided by the sum of pathogens tested for susceptibility ("number tested"), multiplied by 100.
+Refer to the "Phenotype Definitions" document on the "About the Data" page of the Patient Safety Portal for more information.
+The pooled mean percent resistant was not calculated for any pathogen-antimicrobial agent combination for which less than 20 isolates were tested.
 The national, regional, and state-level data included in the AR HAI dataset are displayed with 95% confidence intervals around the percent resistant, which were calculated using a mid-P exact test and are an indication of precision.

-Variables Available for Stratification of Pooled Mean Percent Resistant (%R)
+Variables Available for Stratification of All Data

 State: Includes 50 U.S. states, District of Columbia, and Puerto Rico.
-Small islands and territories (e.g., Virgin Islands, Guam) are not shown at the state-level but are included in the national measures.
+Small islands and territories (e.g., Virgin Islands, Guam) are not shown at the state level, but are included in the national measures.